 · Bring your own watering can

-· Only garden in your designated raised garden box
+· Only garden in your designated raised garden

-Please note that due to the current situation there is a higher chance of misappropriation of food from the gardens this year.
-The Winakwa Community Garden Committee is designating the North East in-ground plotted areas for the public during the pandemic to help deter theft, donation to our community and for replacement crops.
+Please note that due to rising food costs there is a higher chance of misappropriation of food.
+The Winakwa Garden Committee continues to designated the North East in-ground plotted areas for the public to help deter theft, donation to our community and for replacement crops.